 As part of the June 30, 2005, Actuarial Valuation, Milliman, Inc. was asked to include a projection of retirements in its report.
-Based on Milliman's work, and mainly due to the large number of baby boomer generation employees in the county workforce, retirements and other workload indicators should continue to increase over the next several years.

-two years, which indicates an increasing workload in waiting.
+Based on Milliman's work, and mainly due to the large number of baby boomer generation employees in the county workforce, retirements and other workload indicators should continue two years, which indicates an increasing workload in waiting.